phips/stocks/README.md

 # Command line interface

-The app is controlled with a single executable, `bin/stocks`.
+The app is controlled with a single executable, `./bin/stocks`.
 It uses `App::Cmd` to provide various commands.
-Just running the command without options will display a list of available commands. `bin/stocks help <command>` will display more detailed information about a command.
+Just running the program without options will display a list of available commands. `./bin/stocks help <command>` will display more detailed information about a command.

 # Configuration